-4 The Church for our times a Marian Church
+4 The church for out times a marian church

 Mary is a member of the Church and Mother of the Church

 If we would now like to go into details, if we would now like to ask: Well, how did the Council see the position of the Blessed Mother in relation to the Church?
 We will first have to note briefly what we have discussed together in such detail.
 It first of all depicted the Blessed Mother as an original member of the Church, and then as the Mother of the Church.